serverless/components/README.md

 The operation that will be fired depends on the inputs and how the provider works.
 Change in some inputs for some provider could trigger a create / remove while other inputs might trigger an update.
 It's up to the component to decide.

-Here's an example demonstrating how a lambda component decides what needs to be done based on the inputs and state:
+Here's an example demonstrating how a lambda component decides what needs to be done based on the `inputs` and `state` objects:

 ```js
 const deploy = (inputs, context) => {